SuB-GH/project-3/README.md

   ## Description:
   A travel companion app to help inspire users to select travel destinations.
 Searching by a location will result in books (and eventually movies and news headlines) related to that location.</br>
   ## Installation:
-  clone the repo, then npm update, then npm start</br>

   ## Usage:
-  A consumer product</br>

 ## Technologies:
 React</br>